American Legion Post 96 welcomes its first female commander

 “Tim Burley, (former Legion commander), is very active in this,” she said.
 “I’ve taken the QPR training (QPR stands for Question, Persuade, Refer Suicide Prevention Training) he brought in.
 Why are veterans doing it and what can we do to help and hopefully save as many veterans as we can.”

-In addition to working with veterans with resources and referring them for additional services as needed, Jankowski will preside at Legion meetings and serve on the executive board.
+“I don’t think the community knows how many businesses are owned or operated by veterans,” she said.
+“I think there are a lot.
+They don’t realize the impact of veterans on the community.
+I think just going around and checking out veteran-owned and managed businesses will be fun.”

-“When you get into an organization, you don't realize until you get into it more, there's a lot that goes on behind the scenes,” she said.
-“There's a lot more that goes into it.”
+Although the American Legion no longer has a building in Hutchinson, it does have a good-sized office in the Larson Builders building, 642 Adams St. S.E., across from 3M.

-Although the American Legion no longer has a building in Hutchinson, it does have an office in the Larson Builders building, 642 Adams St. S.E., across from 3M.
+Another of Jaskowski’s goals is for veterans to feel welcome at the Legion office, so they will feel comfortable stopping in and visiting.

 SERVING OTHERS